And we are finally here. The following are the first noticeable things that probably hit you in the face when you looked at various Rye examples.

 ; returns: "Hello Mars"

-The regular spelling of the word in this case is with added underscore in front op-word.
-For op-word +
+The regular spelling of the word in this case is with an added underscore in front of the op-word.
+For the op-word +

 .